SreedeviSagar/zomato_delivery_trivandrum/README.md

 ### ZOMATO DELIVERY IN TRIVANDRUM WITH RESTAURANT NAMES/DISHES/PRICE
 #### Problem Statement:
-    To make a price list of the given input dish in different restaurants.
+    To make a price list of the given input dish name in different restaurants.
 The zomato website ( https://www.zomato.com/trivandrum/restaurants?category=1 ) is web scraped using selenium and python.

 The scraped elements include: